AKSHAYINDIA05/AKSHAYINDIA05/README.md

 - 👋 Hi, I’m @AKSHAYINDIA05
-- 👀 I’m interested in ...DATA SCIENCE and CYBER SECURITY
+- 👀 I’m interested in ...DATA SCIENCE and DEVELOPMENT
-- 🌱 I’m currently learning ...PYTHON and AZURE
+- 🌱 I’m currently learning ...Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Data Science and Web/App Development Projects
 - 📫 How to reach me ...akshaym0507@outlook.com

 <!---